googleapis/java-bigtable-hbase/README.md

        -Dgoogle.bigtable.instance.id=[your cloud bigtable instance id]
    ```

-   Use the following command to run the integration tests for HBase 2:
+   Use the following command to run the Cloud Bigtable integration tests for HBase 2:

    ```sh
    mvn clean integration-test \